Vitamin Water & Keto: Unmasking the Flavor Myth

 So let’s clear up any misconceptions.

-Is Vitamin Water Keto Friendly?
-Is Vitamin Water Keto Approved?
+Is Vitamin Water Suitable for a Keto Diet?
+Is Vitamin Water Approved for a Keto Diet?

 Typically, Vitamin Water is not keto friendly as it contains a relatively high amount of net carbs but luckily there’s a type of vitamin water that’s acceptable for keto as well as alternatives that are even better.